 Diversifying Assets - This category consists of investments in fund-of-funds and direct investments.
-Investment managers in the fund-of-funds category have the ability to invest in underlying managers that focus on a variety of different strategies such as long/short, eventdriven, leveraging, and other derivative instruments.
-The System's direct fund managers focus on a global macro approach.
+Investment managers in the fund-of-funds category have the ability to invest in underlying managers that focus on a variety of different strategies such as long/short, event-driven, leveraging, and other derivative instruments.
+The RRS's direct fund managers focus on a global macro approach.
 Units held in investments valued using the NAV practical expedient are excluded from the fair value hierarchy and reported at the NAV provided by the investment managers.
 Investments in limited partnerships that are not valued at NAV are classified in Level 3 of the fair value hierarchy.

 Private Debt and Private Equity - Private debt includes investments in limited partnerships and portfolios focused on direct, distressed or mezzanine lending as governed by their respective investment agreements.
 Private equity includes limited partnerships and portfolios focused on small buyouts, secondary acquisitions, distressed companies, or sector focused investments.
-Investments in private debt and private equity represent partnership interests and capital investments valued as limited partnership ownership interests based on investment statements and other information provided by each investment manager.
+Investments in private debt and private equity represent partnership interests and capital investments and are valued as limited partnership ownership interests based on investment statements and other information provided by each investment manager.
 Investments in private debt and private equity are classified in Level 3 of the fair value hierarchy.

-4. Credit Risk
+3. Credit Risk

 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation to the RRS.
 The RRS has an investment policy for credit risk.
-Fixed income investments should emphasize highquality and reasonable diversification.
+Fixed income investments should emphasize high-quality and reasonable diversification.
 The investment managers are responsible for making an independent analysis of the credit worthiness of securities and their suitability as investments regardless of the classifications provided by rating agencies.

-The RRS's fixed income portfolio as of June 30, 2020 consists of commingled funds.
-As of June 30, 2020 and 2019, the credit quality and exposure levels are summarized in the table below.
+The RRS's fixed income portfolio as of June 30, 2021 and 2020 consists of commingled funds and they are not rated.